natc27/natc27/README.md

 ## Hi there 👋
 I'm a mechatronics engineering student getting into the world of data science and passionate about robotics and automation.
+Approaching pandas and sklearn.

 <!-- <div id="Badges" align="center">
   <a bref="https://www.kaggle.com/nataliacelycallejas" target="_blank">